dandrews/nefarious-linkedin/README.md

 extension installed.

 Funnily enough they try to obfuscate the name of each extension.
 If you look at the name in the screenshot you can see, `wOmysO` which maps to `Daxtra`.
-It's clearly a simple substitution cipher of some kind.

-I've gone ahead and broke most of the cipher and that is how the extension is able to show you the names of each extension they are looking for.
+It is fairly clear the encoded name has gone through a substitution cipher.

+There is enough information in the file to reverse engineer the substitution cipher (which is what I have done in the extension above).

 The other information in the JSON is not so interesting.
 There's mainly book keeping information such as how often to scan your browser, the current version of the JSON document, which URLs to scan for each extension, etc.

+I have kept an eye on the document over the last few weeks and I have noticed within the last two weeks the number of extensions LinkedIn is looking for has gone up from 28 to 38.

-### Tips for Extension Authors
+### Tips for Extension Developers

 1. Don't use web accessible resources.